 Nerval's concoctions of lucidity and obscurity scared hell out of me.
 Although his French was often over my head, I was drawn to it and felt a dangerous affinity for the man's sensibility.
 [Ed. note: Gérard de Nerval (1808-1855), prototypical Romantic of enormous gifts and various accomplishments in the arts and letters, exhibited profound psychological instability.]
 VOYAGE EN ORIENT (1851)-that whet my whistle for travel and exotica.
 I carried LES FILLES DU FEU (1854) everywhere.
 "Les Chimeras.
 "Angélique."
 "Sylvie (Souvenirs du Valois)" with its short, poignant essay "Chansons et legends du Valois."
 His last novella, AURÉLIA OU LE RÊVE ET LA VIE (1855).
-It was a deep-water baptism in Nerval I am relieved to have survived!
-4 machinery of Yeats' VISION, I confess that I have never mastered-and never will-the greater cast of characters in Blake's cosmology.
-But a Blake specialist's presence on the English faculty meant that certain public presentations were made and certain materials made semi-available for inspection-all in Eugene Oregon in 1974.
+It was a deepwater baptism in Nerval I am relieved not to have died from!
+4 At the same time I was reading Coleridge.
+Entranced by Blake's texts and painted manuscripts.
+Just as I admit that I never studied or really understood the detailed machinery of Yeats' VISION, I confess that I have never mastered-and never will-the greater cast of characters in Blake's cosmology.
+But a Blake specialist's presence on the English faculty meant that certain public presentations were made and certain materials made semiavailable for inspection-all in Eugene Oregon in 1974.
 Who knew?